5 ways to deal with rising college fees for your child!

 SIPs are ideal if you wish to begin small in the market.
 In this, you can start by saving ₹5000 every month for ten years at 15% interest (assumed), and you can accumulate up to 7.93 lakhs for your child’s education.
 A SIP provides long-term gains and consistent savings.

 Continuously diversify your SIP investments in 2-4 equity-oriented mutual funds with a mix of large and mid-cap investments.

 Tap into equity-linked saving schemes to save for a child’s college fees and save on tax.
 The earlier you invest in SIP for a child’s education, you may reap more returns.

 2. Invest in US Stocks

 You can invest in US stocks from India in 2 ways, that is, Direct investments in stocks and Indirect investments in stocks through Mutual Funds

 In the case of Direct Investments, you can invest in stocks through an overseas trading account with a domestic broker or by creating an overseas trading account with an overseas broker.

-In the case of Indirect investments, you can invest in US stocks from India in the form of Mutual Funds, ETFs (Exchange Funds Transfer and Investing Applications.
+In the case of Indirect investments, you can invest in US stocks from India in the form of Mutual Funds, or ETFs (Exchange Funds Transfer and Investing Applications.

-As per RBI guidelines under Liberalized Revenue Scheme (LRS), one can invest up to 1.9 crores or 250000 dollars per year.
+As per RBI guidelines under the Liberalized Revenue Scheme (LRS), one can invest up to 1.9 crores or 250000 dollars per year.